Assistance programs in Wilmington and New Castle County.

 Neighborhood House, Family Services - This non-profit agency operates a food bank and also sponsors the HOPE food assistance program for persons and families in the South Wilmington area.
 Also provides crisis alleviation, employment preparation, information on government programs, holiday and Christmas assistance, life skills development, and information and referral to local charities and non-profits.

 There are other resources available in New Castle County from Neighborhood House.
 The non-profit offers various housing services, and this can include free foreclosure prevention.
 Tenants can explore eviction prevention programs, including one time rental assistance.
 Or the homeless in the Wilmington area may be placed into transitional housing or receive help in paying for security deposits.
-Call (302) 652-3928, or click more Neighborhood House programs.
+Call (302) 658-5404 or (302) 652-3928, or click more details on Neighborhood House programs.

 Resurrection Parish, Outreach (phone (302) 368-0146) - Assists New Castle County Delaware residents with paying last $100 on utility or rent for 3 families per week.
 Another service provides approximately 1 weeks worth of food for 3 families per week.